Ragnall16/eshop/README.md

     - If a test fails, the deployment is stopped so a broken code will not go to production
     - Scorecard and SonarCloud ensures Security and Code Quality
     - Every commit triggers the same automated steps, eliminating human errors and inconsistencies

+---

+## Reflection 4

+### 1. The Principles I applied to this project

+1. Single Responsibility Principle (SRP): Separated CarController from ProductController to ensure each class has only one responsibility.

+2. Open/Closed Principle (OCP): Introduced abstract classes for Service and Repository so new functionalities can be added without modifying existing code.

+3. Liskov Substitution Principle (LSP): Removed redundant service interfaces, ensuring that subclasses can replace their base classes without breaking functionality.

+4. Interface Segregation Principle (ISP): Replaced AbstractService<T> with Findable<T> and Modifiable<T> so classes only depend on the methods they actually use.

+5. Dependency Inversion Principle (DIP): Re-added CarService and ProductService to prevent controllers from depending on concrete implementations, ensuring dependency on abstractions instead.

+### 2. Advantage of Applying SOLID principles to my project

+1. SRP Example: By separating CarController from ProductController, we reduce complexity and make each controller easier to manage, modify, and test.

+2. OCP Example: With abstract service and repository classes, we can add new services (e.g., BikeService) without modifying existing services.

+3. LSP Example: Removing redundant interfaces ensures that substituting a CarService with a VehicleService won’t break existing functionality.

+4. ISP Example: By splitting AbstractService<T>, CarService now only implements methods relevant to cars rather than being forced to implement unrelated methods.

+5. DIP Example: Controllers now depend on interfaces rather than concrete service implementations, making the system more flexible and easier to test with mock dependencies.

+### 3. Disadvantages of Not Applying SOLID Principles to my project

+1. SRP: If CarController and ProductController were combined, a change in one part (e.g., adding a new car feature) might unintentionally affect products.

+2. OCP: If services didn’t use abstract classes, every time a new feature was added, existing classes might require modifications, increasing the risk of introducing bugs.

+3. LSP: If a subclass (CarService) introduced behavior that its parent (VehicleService) didn’t expect, substituting one for another could lead to runtime errors.

+4. ISP: A generic AbstractService<T> forces implementations to include unnecessary methods, making classes bulkier and violating encapsulation.

+5. DIP: If controllers directly depended on concrete implementations, changing the database or adding caching layers would require modifying the controllers, leading to tight coupling and less flexibility.

+---